prod-feng/dd-clone-Linux-OS-toanother-hard-drive/README.md

 vim /etc/selinux/config

-make sure selinux is disabled or in permissive mode.
+make sure selinux is disabled or in permissive mode for easy handle first.
+Can turn selinux on later.

 ```